tarekbyakoub/tarekbyakoub/README.md

 <h2>Hi there, I'm Tarek 👋</h2>

 I am 28 years old, from Amsterdam.
 I speak English, Dutch and a bit of German.
 I recently switched careers from being a product developer in fashion, to web development.
 To facilitate this, I completed a 10-week bootcamp at Codaisseur, where I learnt to use JavaScript, React, Redux, NodeJS, Express, PostgreSQL and more.
-I'm looking forward to expanding my knowledge and honing my skill as a developer.
+I'm looking forward to expanding my knowledge and honing my skills as a developer.

 <h2>Tech Stack:</h2>
 <div width="10%" background-color="yellow">